NCAR/python-tutorial/source/tutorials/yourfirst.rst

    Run this script with :code:`python heatindexcomp.py` and see the results.

-   So far you have only revisited concepts from "Your First Package".
+   So far you have only revisited concepts from "Your First Script".

 6. Git stage and commit this new script.